Guided training-based evaluation assistanceRegister Now

 Install JasperReports Server

-Jaspersoft offers several installation options.
-The easiest path is to download and install a bundled installation package.
-Our bundled installers are strongly encouraged for first-time evaluations, as they are easy to provision and de-provision and do not interfere with existing systems or processes.
+JasperReports Server is the heart of the Jaspersoft BI suite, and Jaspersoft provides several installation options.
+The easiest is to download and install a bundled installation package.
+We recommend our bundled installers for first-time evaluations because they are easy to provision and de-provision and do not interact with existing systems or processes.

 Want to skip the download and installation?